ClinSeq/autoseq-snakemake/docs/autoseq_pipeline.md

 done
 ```

-Now, your input directories are in correct format, and all the fastq files were symbolic linked inside the input directory.
-You can now proceed further to prepare config files by following the procedure mentioned in [launching samples in server](server_launch.md/#preparing-config-file) page.
+Once formatted and linked, you can proceed with preparing configuration files as described in the [launching samples in server](server_launch.md/#preparing-config-file) page.

 ## 4. Autoseq Tumor Only Pipeline:

-This pipeline can be used when we do not have a matched normal for your tumor sample.
-For such samples, we need to provide a Panel Of Normal (PON) bam file with the option `--normal /path/to/panel_of_normal.bam`.
-In Karolinska Institute, we have specifically designed panel of normal for each projects that we are handling.
-These data can be downloaded upon request.
+The Tumor-Only Pipeline is utilized when there is no matched normal sample available for the tumor sample.
+In such cases, provide a Panel of Normal (PON) BAM file with the `--normal /path/to/panel_of_normal.bam`. option.
+At Karolinska Institute, a specialized PON has been developed for each project, available for download upon request.

 ![Autoseq tumor only workflow](img/tumor_only.png)
-**Figure 4:** This diagram shows the overall workflow for autoseq whole genome sequencing pipeline.
-Here different type of processes are highlighed with different colors.
-The preprocessing, quality check, somatic variant calling, germline variant calling, copy number analysis, structural variant calling and plots are mentioned in grey, blue, dark orange, green, light blue, dark yellow and light orange respectively.
+**Figure 4:** This diagram illustrates the workflow for the Autoseq whole genome sequencing pipeline.
+Different process types are represented by distinct colors: preprocessing (grey), quality checks (blue), somatic variant calling (dark orange), germline variant calling (green), copy number analysis (light blue), structural variant calling (dark yellow), and plotting (light orange).

-### Launching Tumor-Only Pipeline:
+### Launching the Tumor-Only Pipeline:

-Launching tumor-only pipeline is similar to launching autoseq pipeline, you just have to specify two additional parameters which are`--pipeline tumor_only` and the location of panel of normal bam file with the parameter `--normal-bam /path/to/panel_of_normal/bams/`.
-Below, you can find an example command to launch tumor only sample.
+The Tumor-Only Pipeline can be launched similarly to the standard Autoseq pipeline, with the addition of two parameters: `--pipeline tumor_only` and `--normal-bam /path/to/panel_of_normal/bams/` to specify the location of the panel of normal BAM file.
+Below is an example command for launching a tumor-only sample:

 ```
 autoseq launch -r /path/to/autoseq-genome/autoseq-genome.json \